defectedunit/seismic2midi/README.md

 > seismic2midi blends seismology and music domain knowledge into a CS pipeline that’s accessible and informative.

+If you incorporate it in any occasion, cite as:

+> Jeremy Leung (2025). seismic2midi (https://github.com/defectedunit/seismic2midi), Seismic Data Sonification package.

 Simply by providing an eventid of a seismic event, sesimic2midi can spit out visual, midi and audio representations of the event.
-Data are stored at export/seismic and export/music, with various variables to parse in.
+Data are stored at export/seismic and export/music for visualization and sonification correspondingly, with various variables to parse in.

 ..
 Note::
     To find Earthquake events, you can use the IRIS FDSN client.